freedick/cltcache/README.md

 ## Why?

 Static code analysis of C++ code can consume more time and power than compilation while producing a lot smaller output files, especially when no warnings and errors were generated.
-The output is also basically never consumed by a customer, which means it is not as important to ensure that the integrity of the cache is intact.
+The output is also basically never consumed by a customer, which means it is not as important to ensure the correctness of the cache.
 For these reasons static code analysis should be a much better match for caching than compilation is.
 Because clang-tidy is probably used in tons of CI-pipelines around the world, it should be possible to save tons of energy by caching the results.